Achievable logoAchievable logo

 GE stock is trading at $15.50.

-You want to purchase 100 shares of GE stock, but not unless they’re trading for $15 or less.
-With the stock trading at $0.50 above, the order remains open (unexecuted).
+You want to buy 100 shares of GE, but only if the price is $15 or less.
+Since the stock is trading $0.50 higher, the order stays open (unexecuted).

-By default, broker-dealers adjust orders placed below the market (buy limits and sell stops - see SLOBS/BLISS above) to avoid this circumstance.
-Most investors that place orders “away” from the current market want their order to fill due to market forces, not just a dividend.
+By default, broker-dealers adjust certain orders to help prevent this.
+Specifically, they adjust orders placed below the market (buy limits and sell stops - see SLOBS/BLISS above).
+The idea is that most investors placing orders “away” from the current market want the order to fill due to market forces, not simply because a dividend reduced the stock price.

 Placing an order “away” from the market means placing an order that cannot currently be filled.
 For example, placing a sell 100 shares @ $30 stop when the market is at $31.
-The order cannot execute until the market price is $30 or below, therefore the order is “away” from the market
+The order cannot execute until the market price is $30 or below, so the order is “away” from the market.

 Buy 100 shares of GE stock @ $15 limit